msys2/MSYS2-packages/README.md

 Package scripts for MSYS2.

 To build these, run msys2_shell.cmd then from the bash prompt.
-Packages frmo the msys2-devel and base-devel and groups are implicit build time dependencies.
+Packages from the msys2-devel and base-devel groups are implicit build time dependencies.
 Make sure both are installed before attempting to build any package:

     pacman -S --needed base-devel msys2-devel